Enric Miralles

-Enric Miralles Moya (12 February 1955 – 3 July 2000) was a Spanish architect from Barcelona, Catalonia.
-He graduated from the Barcelona School of Architecture (ETSAB) at the Universitat Politècnica de Catalunya (UPC) in 1978.
-After establishing his reputation with a number of collaborations with his first wife Carme Pinós, the couple separated in 1991.
+Enric Miralles Moya (12 February 1955 – 3 July 2000) was a Spanish architect from Barcelona.
+He graduated from the Barcelona School of Architecture (ETSAB) at the Polytechnic University of Catalonia (UPC) in 1978.
+After establishing his reputation with a number of collaborations with his first wife Carme Pinós; the couple separated in 1991.
 Miralles later married fellow architect Benedetta Tagliabue, and the two practiced together as EMBT Architects.
-Miralles' magnum opus and his largest project, the new Scottish Parliament Building, was unfinished at the time of his death.
+Miralles' largest and most controversial project, the Scottish Parliament Building, was unfinished at the time of his death.

 Life

 In 1978, Miralles completed his examinations at the Escola Tècnica Superior d'Arquitectura (ETSAB) in Barcelona.
 From 1973 to 1978, he worked in the architect's office of Albert Viaplana and Helio Piñón.
 Whilst there—among other things—he was involved in the construction of the Plaça dels Països Catalans, the forecourt for the Estació de Sants.
 In 1984, after several architectural competition awards, Miralles formed his own office in Barcelona with his first wife Carme Pinós, which they led together until 1991.
 Within the rising Spanish architecture scene of the late 1980s following the death of Francisco Franco, their unusual buildings attracted international attention.
 As a result, they received numerous commissions from Spain and overseas.
 After their separation, Miralles and Pinós continued to work in separate offices.

-In 1993, Enric Miralles formed a new practice with his second wife, the Italian architect Benedetta Tagliabue, under the name "EMBT Architects".
+In 1993, Miralles formed a new practice with his second wife, the Italian architect Benedetta Tagliabue, under the name "EMBT Architects".
 She resumed the practice under his name after his death.
 The most important projects; the Scottish Parliament Building in Edinburgh and the multistoried building for the Spanish gas company Gas Natural in Barcelona, were only finished after his death.
-Enric Miralles died at the age of 45 as the result of a brain tumor.
+Miralles died at the age of 45 as the result of a brain tumor.